opea-project/GenAIInfra/authN-authZ/auth-istio/README.md

 **Validate authentication and authorization with UI service**

-Add both host names for ChatQnA UI and backend service into /etc/hosts
+Add both host names for ChatQnA UI and backend service, edit the /etc/hosts file on the computer from where you are working/browsing to bypass the need for a DNS server to resolve your FQDN (fully qualified domain name).

 ```bash
 sudo sed -i '1i\127.0.0.1       chatqna-service.com' /etc/hosts
 sudo sed -i '1i\127.0.0.1       chatqna-ui.com' /etc/hosts
 ```
+By setting your routing for FQDN based services you can restrict access to only services you want to expose in your Kubernetes cluster.

 Open browser with address `"chatqna-ui.com:${INGRESS_PORT}"` if using GMC based deployment.
 Otherwise, open the browser with address `"chatqna-service.com:${INGRESS_PORT}"`.